Artisan's Stuff the Turkey Christmas Show

-After that we did three different versions of Babe in the Wood which morphed into Babe - Pig in the Forest (in which Jacey got to wear the pignose as a princess enchanted, Brian got to play Robin Hood and Hilary the king, complete with false moustache that went walkabout all over her face every night (always some different calamilty and we didn't plan 'em all, honest!
-Then there was Snow White and the Three Bears and Little Red.
+After that we did three different versions of Babe in the Wood which morphed into Babe - Pig in the Forest (in which Jacey got to wear the pignose as an unfortunately enchanted princess.
+Brian got to play Robin Hood and Hilary the king, complete with false moustache that went walkabout all over her face every night (Always some different calamilty and we didn't plan 'em all, honest!)
+After that came Snow White and the Three Bears, and Little Red.

-After 'The Season of Holly and Ivy' another traditional CD 'Bygone Christmas' (also deleted) followed in 1994, this time a project for the Bygone Films label and also for Bygone Films a Christmas Video of our mid 1990s show, 'Stuff the Turkey' just before we raised the bar, added scenery and engaged lovely sound and lighting engineer Phil Vickers to tour with us and make us look and sound good.
+After 'The Season of Holly and Ivy' another traditional CD 'Bygone Christmas' (also recently back in our 'available' catalogue) followed in 1994, this time a project for the Bygone Films label.
+Also for Bygone Films, a Christmas video of our mid 1990s show, 'Stuff the Turkey' just before we raised the bar, added scenery and engaged lovely sound and lighting engineer Phil Vickers to tour with us and make us look and sound good.
 Hey, some people can work miracles!
-Phil was our not-so-silent-partner-in-crime ever after and helped enormously with all our stage presentation..
+Phil was our not-so-silent-partner-in-crime ever after, and helped enormously with all our stage presentation..